Toggle Menu

 Lawrence: Yeah, you know what, I am.
 I think I’m ready to go.

-Attendant: Well, okay then.
-Sounds like you’re ready
+Attendant: Well, o- okay then.
+Sounds like you’re ready.

 Lawrence: As I’ll ever be.
 Thanks fellas.
 For everything.

-Mechanic: And that was the list time that we ever saw Lawrence Cobb.
+Mechanic: And that was the last time that we ever saw Lawrence Cobb.
 As his tail lights faded into the distance we were reminded of the power of love, and its ability to cause wandering souls to find resolve.
-Perhaps, each one of us…
+Perhaps, each one of us-

 Attendant: Give it a rest Mac, look.
 He’s turning around.